 - No more than 18 credit hours may be considered for bankruptcy.
 Bankrupted coursework must have been taken in no more than two semesters (including summer sessions) and the semesters must be consecutive.

 - A bankrupted course may not be repeated.
 Therefore, if a specific course is still required in the student’s new major, it may not be bankrupted.

 - Regardless of the number of semesters or number of credit hours included in a student’s petition for academic bankruptcy, a student may declare bankruptcy only once.

-- A successful petition for academic bankruptcy has no retroactive effect on any academic determinations made prior to bankruptcy, including but not limited to: academic probation, suspension, or dismissal; determinations of ineligibility to pursue application to upper division/professional phase of College programs; Dean’s List eligibility; financial aid eligibility; or tuition liability.
+- A successful petition for academic bankruptcy has no retroactive effect on any academic determinations made prior to bankruptcy, including but not limited to: academic probation, suspension, or dismissal; determinations of ineligibility to pursue an application to upper division/professional phase of University programs; Dean’s List eligibility; financial aid eligibility; or tuition liability.
 A student with bankrupted course work is eligible for graduation and other honors which are based on cumulative GPA.

 The student must submit a written petition to the Committee on Academic Standards, clearly identifying the specific course work for which bankruptcy is desired.
 A letter of recommendation from the student’s current faculty advisor should also be submitted.

 The Committee on Academic Standards will review the petition for compliance with program criteria and may, at its discretion, consider the entirety of the student’s academic record in rendering its decision.
 Note well: Students receiving financial aid should meet with a financial aid counselor prior to petitioning for bankruptcy to determine the effects of the petition on one’s present and future eligibility for aid.